Bitbucket pricing in 2026: A complete guide to the new plans

 The Free plan now limits total repository storage to 1 GB, Git LFS storage to 1 GB, and CI/CD build minutes to 50 per month.
 These changes make it challenging for serious, long-term projects to remain on the free tier.

-The minimum paid Bitbucket pricing starts with the Standard plan at $3.30 per user per month.
-For teams of one to five users, there’s a flat monthly fee of $16.50, offering more build minutes and LFS storage than the Free plan.
+The cheapest paid Bitbucket pricing is the Standard plan at $3.65 per user per month, billed per active user (about $18.25 a month for a five-person team), offering more build minutes and LFS storage than the Free plan.

 Yes, Bitbucket pricing can include overage fees if you exceed your plan's limits.
 Additional build minutes cost $10 per 1,000 minutes, and extra LFS storage is $10 per month for each additional 100 GB.